avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 In Hebrew, the ending of the adjective changes according to if the word is used as singular masculine, singular feminine, plural masculine, or plural feminine.
 The root (lemma) of gadol is  ג - ד - ל (g-d-l).Thus when lemmatization is applied to the Hebrew word גָּדוֹל (Gadol), the word is reduced to its root word גדל (gdl). <br><br>

 ### Pros for lemmatization
-1. Using the base word ensures that the meaning behind the word is not being lost
+1. Using the base word ensures that the meaning behind the word is not lost

 ### Cons for lemmatization
 1. Need to identify part of speech